AGENT ONBOARDING · TESTNET LIVE

 Generate keys.

-The owner key authorises the account.
-The session key signs intents.
-Treat both like SSH private keys.
+For native accounts, the owner key authorises the account.
+For wallet-owned accounts, the EVM wallet signs the policy mint.
+In both paths, the session key signs intents.
+Treat every secret like an SSH private key.

 and keygen --out owner.key